loic-fejoz/hqfbp/rfc.md

   "0": 1002,                   // Message-Id: 1002
   "1": 1,                      // Chunk-Index: 1
   "2": "FOSM-1",               // Src-Callsign
-  "6": "sha-256=:RK/0qy18MlBSVnWgjwz6lZEWjP/lF5HF9bvEF8FabDg=:",           // Content-Digest: (Hash byte string)
+  "6": "sha-256=:RK/0qy18MlBSVnWgjwz6lZEWjP/lF5HF9bvEF8FabDg=:",           // Repr-Digest: (Hash byte string)
   "9": 1000,                   // Original-Message-Id: 1001
   "10": 2                      // Total-Chunks: 2
 }
 ```

-The receiver merges these to get the complete metadata for the file transfer, including both Content-Encoding from Chunk 1 and Content-Digest from Chunk 2.
+The receiver merges these to get the complete metadata for the file transfer, including both Content-Encoding from Chunk 1 and Repr-Digest from Chunk 2.